-This course builds on ‘Introduction to Digital Technologies 1’, and extends this to include the basics of networking.
-In this course we will explore the fundamentals and historical development of computer networking.
-The main aim of this course is to provide you with perspectives on computer networking, and the inter-relationships between technological and economic changes on the one hand, and social changes and changes in society on the other.
-We will start by understanding the key concepts of computer networking, move to reviewing the development of the internet and the World Wide Web, and then to discussing social media and social networking, crowdsourcing, cyber security and cyber-attacks.
+This course builds on ‘Introduction to Digital Technologies I’ (DSO1503), and extends its perspective to include the basics of computer-networking.
+In this course, we will explore the fundamentals and historical development of computer networking.
+The main aim of this course is to provide you with perspectives on how networking works and the inter-relationships between technological and economic changes on the one hand, and social changes and changes in society on the other.
+We will start by reflecting on key computer networking oncepts, move to reviewing the development of the internet and World Wide Web.
+You will learn about the diﬀerent Web generations, social media and social networking, crowdsourcing, cyber security and cyber-attacks.

 By the end of this course you will be able to:

 - Demonstrate understanding of computer networks and the different components within them;

 - Break down and illustrate the seven OSI model layers and the four TCP/IP model layers;